5.7x28mm vs. 223 Rem: Which Is Better For CQB?

 A Brief History of 5.7x28

-The ballisticians at FN Herstal quickly got to work and in 1990 the first iteration of the 5.7x28mm saw the light of day.
-The first cartridge was designated the SS90 and fired a 23-grain bullet plastic core bullet at 2,800 fps and had an effective range over 200 yards.
-When fired from the FN P90 submachine gun, the SS90 was capable of penetrating NATO CRISAT soft body armor or a NIJ Level III-A Kevlar vest.
+The ballisticians at FN Herstal quickly got to work.The first iteration of the 5.7x28mm saw the light of day in 1990.
+The first cartridge was designated “SS90” and fired a 23 grain plastic-core bullet at 2,800 fps muzzle velocity, with an effective range over 200 yards.
+When fired from the FN P90 submachine gun, the SS90 was capable of penetrating NATO CRISAT soft body armor or an NIJ Level IIIA Kevlar vest.

-From 2002-2003, NATO began evaluating the 5.7x28 against the German-made HK 4.6x30mm as a replacement for the 9x19mm Luger as their PDW cartridge.
+From 2002-2003, NATO began evaluating the 5.7x28 against the German-made HK 4.6x30mm as a replacement for the 9mm Luger as their PDW cartridge.

-Over a series of tests overseen by ballisticians of multiple NATO countries, the consensus was overwhelmingly in favor of the 5.7x28.
+After a series of tests overseen by ballisticians of multiple NATO countries, the consensus was overwhelmingly in favor of the 5.7x28.
 Analysts cited lower temperature sensitivity of the 5.7x28, improved terminal ballistics over the 4.6x30, and increased barrel life for the 5.7x28.
-The evaluation committee also noted that the P90 and FN Five-Seven were already in production, while the HK MP7 was still only a design concept.
+The evaluation committee also noted that the P90 and FN Five-SeveN were already in production, while the HK MP7 was still only a design concept.

 This left both the 5.7x28 and the 4.6x30 in limbo.
-Both were accepted NATO cartridges and countries were left to elect either round based on their own preferences.
+Both were accepted NATO cartridges, and countries were left to elect either round based on their own preferences.

 However, in recent years, newer firearms chambered in 5.7x28 have hit the market with relative success.
-The Ruger-5.7” and Kel-Tech P50 have revitalized the shooting world’s love for the 5.7x28 and the future is bright for this high velocity round.
+The Ruger-5.7 and KelTec P50 have both boosted popularity of 5.7x28.
+The future looks bright for this high-velocity round.

-To read more about the 5.7x28, check out the full history of the cartridge on our 5.7x28 history page.
+Check out the full history of the 5.7x28 on our 5.7x28 history page.

 A Brief History of 223 Remington

 The resulting rifle that the military accepted was the M16, the civilian version being the AR-15.
-Since its adoption, the AR-15 carbine has become the most popular sporting rifle in US history.
+Since its adoption, the AR-15 carbine has become the most popular sporting rifle in U.S. history.

 Final Shots: 5.7x28 vs. 223

 The 5.7x28 was developed for use in handguns and submachine guns.
-It has very low recoil and, when used in conjunction with a suppressor, is incredibly flat shooting and easy to handle.
+It has very low recoil and, when used in conjunction with a suppressor, is incredibly flat-shooting and easy to handle.
 In contrast, the 223 Remington is a frontline battle rifle cartridge that has more than double the case capacity and combat-effective range compared to the 5.7x28.

 The choice between the two cartridges boils down to what you are wanting to do with your carbine or handgun.